inferno-framework/inferno-platform-template/README.md

   this could also point to a local file or GitHub repo.
 See Gemfile documentation for information on publishing content to RubyGems.org.
 * Update /lib/inferno_platform_template.rb to include your test kit in the running Inferno application.
-* Currently, Test Kit gems do not quite have enough information to populate the Test Kit list page (/test-kits/) nor the Test Kit details page (e.g. /test-kits/us-core/).
-Therefore, you have to add in custom content.
-  * In _test_kits, copy us-core.md to `your-test-kit.md`
-  * Update the content and metadata as needed
-  * Run `./setup.sh`, which includes a command to rebuild the platforms front end.
-Changes are reflected in `_site`
 * Add your IG package to lib/inferno_platform_template/igs directory.
 This will preload your IG into the validator service
 * Note that all IGs will be loaded into single instance of the validator currently.
 * Also note that we have an improved version of the validator service that will allow you to avoid this step.
 This will be incorporated into the template soon.